VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   UI.

-The team decided to adopt the second approach because of the clarity it brings to the code; in this context they did not see any significant advantage in the flexibility of the approach that uses the **IQueryable** interface.
+The team decided to adopt the second approach because of the clarity it brings to the code; in this context, they did not see any significant advantage in the flexibility of the approach that uses the **IQueryable** interface.
 For examples, see the **ConferenceDao** and **OrderDao** classes in the **Registration** project.